noopkat/sparkfun-azure-iot-adventure/notes.md

 1. Download and install Arduino IDE
 2. Install board via https://github.com/esp8266/Arduino
-3. Install the libraries needed - https://github.com/noopkat/connectthedots/blob/master/Devices/DirectlyConnectedDevices/ESP8266/ESP8266_setup.md
+3. Install the libraries needed - https://github.com/noopkat/connectthedots/blob/master/Devices/DirectlyConnectedDevices/ESP8266/ESP8266_setup.md (for now, pin to version 1.0.17 of each library)
 3. Click the 'Deploy to Azure' button in our instructions
 4. Create a new device in the newly created IoT hub
 5. Grab the connection string